bltavares/heartbeat/README.md

 ## Unresolved and documented flaws

-- Does not work with redirects
+- Infinite redirects are followed

 ## Roadmap